TheSpax/contact-management/README.md

 * Download the installation file from the next [link](https://www.postman.com/downloads/ "Postman download")
 * Run the installation file and follow the wizard

+> Installing Docker
+* Download the installation file from the next [link](https://www.docker.com/ "Docker download")
+* Run the installation file and follow the wizard

 ## Executing program
 * Clone the repository on your machine using the next command
 ```bash